lcrocker/ojpoker/README.md

 ## Card

-The `Card` class is a full-fledged class with one data member: a small integer which we will call an "ordinal", arranged like this:
+The `Card` class is an enum in Dart and a single-member anonymous tuple class in Rust.
+Both use the same values:

 Value     | Card
 ----------|-------
 0         | None/unknown
 1         | White/Blue third joker
-2         | Red/Colored second joker
+2         | Black/Uncolored second joker
-3         | Black/Uncolored joker
+3         | Red/Colored default joker
 4         | Ace of clubs (low, see below)
 5         | Ace of diamonds (low)
 6         | Ace of hearts (low)